risk-first/website/risks/Communication-Risk.md

 `JavaScript` _can't_ support this:  because the meaning of the next instruction will often depend on the result of the previous one.

-Do human languages support this?
+Do human languages support forward compatibility?
 To some extent!
 New words are added to our languages all the time.
 When we come across a new word, we can either ignore it, guess the meaning, ask or look it up.
 In this way, human language has **Forward Compatibility** features built in.

 ### Protocol Implementation Risk

 A second aspect of [Protocol Risk](Communication-Risk.md#protocol-risk) exists in heterogeneous computing environments where protocols have been independently implemented based on standards.
-For example, there are now so many different browsers, all supporting variations of `HTTP`, `HTML` and `JavaScript` that it becomes impossible to test comprehensively over all the different versions.
+For example, there are now so many different browsers, all supporting variations of `HTTP`, `HTML` and `JavaScript` that it becomes impossible to test a website comprehensively over all the different permutations.

 To mitigate as much [Protocol Risk](Communication-Risk.md#protocol-risk) as possible, generally we test web sites in a subset of browsers, and use a lowest-common-denominator approach to choosing protocol and language features.

 ## Messages